-Boston Red Sox Beat LA Dodgers To Seal World Series Win
+Boston Red Sox Beat LA Dodgers To Win World Series

 The Boston Red Sox just capped a dominating season with their fourth World Series in 15 years.

-Heading into Sunday night, the Los Angeles Dodgers needed a win to stall Boston's chances at this year's title.
+Heading into Sunday night's Game 5, the Los Angeles Dodgers needed a win to stall Boston's chances at this year's title.

-But Boston, led by David Price's pitching and Steve Pearce's batting, ruled the road turf to take home their ninth-ever World Series title — and their fourth since 2004.
+But Boston, led by David Price's pitching and Steve Pearce's batting, ruled the road turf to take home their ninth World Series title — and their fourth since 2004.

 It came as no surprise when Pearce was crowned MVP at the post-game ceremony.
 At the top of the first inning, the right-hander gifted the Red Sox an early lead with a two-run home run on the sixth pitch from star Dodger pitcher Clayton Kershaw.